stud131/docs-monaca/content/products_guide/monaca_ide/monaca_ci/firebase.en.md

 ## Start Deployment

-Using the registered deployment service, We can start to deploy built app to Firebase.
+Using the registered deployment service, We can start deploying the build app to Firebase.

 1. Please refer to [Building for PWA](/en/products_guide/monaca_ide/build/build_pwa/) for the build procedure.

 2. After the build is completed, navigate to the build result page.

 3. Execute the deployment from the build result page.
-Since the deploy service registered show up at the bottom of the page, click to start distribution.
+Since the registered deployment services show up at the bottom of the page, click any services of your choices to start the distribution process.

     {{<img src="/images/monaca_ide/manual/monaca_ci/firebase/start_deploy.png" width="650">}}